 I also started a play group for kids with autism with some other parents, and we began hosting a monthly support group for parents.
 This led to 5 years of volunteering with the Autism Society of Northern Virginia, and eventually becoming the board president in 2014.
 Throughout this time I continued to advocate for other families free of charge as a way of giving back to the community that had helped us so much.

 In late 2014 I pressed pause for personal reasons, but I continued to help advocate for folks when I could. in 2016, my brilliant wife suggested I begin charging a small fee for my advocacy in order to help more people.
 I started working by referral only in mid 2016 and received a steady stream of clients.
 I have been advocating steadily since then!

-Call for a free phone consultation!
+Sign up for a free 20 minute consultation!